icub-tech-iit/documentation/docs/ft_sensors/onboard_imu.md

 m_S = {}^S R_ B ( m_ B + {}^B \omega_{A,B} \times {}^B \omega_{A,B} \times {}^B o_S  + {}^B \dot{\omega}_{A,B} \times  {}^B o_S ),
 $$

 where the last two terms on the right are the non-inertial terms that appear in the reference frame transformation.
 The suffix *A* means that the quantity is calculated w.r.t. the inertial *absolute* reference frame.

+For a more thorough and complete analysis, refer to this [study](./change_of_frame_accelerometer.md) 📚

 ### Measurement of non-inertial terms in realistic scenarios
 To assess the required level of precision in transforming the acceleration between the two dragged reference frames, we performed a few tests in a real world case, i.e.